 We booked a one-way ticket from Australia to the UK with the plan to find work in England and use the money we earned to travel around Europe on our days off.
 However, when we arrived we were so exited about travelling that the thought of looking for a job and sticking to it over winter felt depressing!
 We started researching all the possible options we had to be able to travel with little savings, and came across one of those ‘Ways To Travel For Free’ articles online.
 One of the points was to volunteer in exchange for food and accommodation, which seemed so simple that we were surprised we hadn’t thought about it before!

-We were invited to our first Workaway in November 2015 and have been volunteering from host to host ever since.
-In the past 6 months we’ve had the opportunity to volunteer for 5 hosts in 3 countries and are currently volunteering in a hostel in Gran Canaria.
+We were invited to our first Workaway back in November 2015 and had the opportunity to volunteer for 5 hosts in 3 countries.
 It’s been such a unique experience to do so many things we never imaged we’d do.
 In the end what we got out of our workaways is just way much more than only “backpacking” around the world:

 You’re Part of a Community